Jamesha123/Monkey_Boy/README.md

 - Fullscreen mode may not work correctly on all systems
 - Save files are stored locally and may be lost if the game directory is moved
 - Building from source requires game assets to be present in `res/` beyond the included map data

-## Art & Audio Credits

-The game features custom pixel art sprites and original audio designed specifically for this project.

-## License

-This is a personal project.
-All rights reserved.

----

 Enjoy playing Monkey Boy! 🐒⚔️✨